r-lib/roxygen2/README.md

 # roxygen2

+> all' hileth', Hephaiste; didou d'areten te kai olbon.*
+> --Homer, 7th century BCE

 # Why use roxygen?

-The premise of `roxygen` is simple: describe your functions in comments next to where their definitions and `rxygen` will process your source code and comments to produce R compatible Rd files.
+The premise of `roxygen` is simple: describe your functions in comments next to where their definitions and `roxygen` will process your source code and comments to produce R compatible Rd files.
 Here's a simple example from the `stringr` package:

     #' The length of a string (in characters).
     #'